pooja614/Data-Analytics/SQL_Projects/Ecommerce_Performance_and_Website_Analysis/README.md

 ---

 ### 10. The Meta Skill You Built
-Most beginners think prompt engineering is about finding magic words.
-What you actually built is:
+What was actually built is:
 ```
 Observe failure
     ↓